Frequently Asked Questions

 Can I take classes that count toward a graduate degree while I’m still an undergraduate?

-How can I get into a closed class or a class for which I don’t meet the pre-requisites?
+Can you get me into a class for which I don’t meet the pre-requisites?

 If the class is a course that is required as part of the BME curriculum or is one of your BME electives, send Dr. Cartee (lacartee@NC State.edu) the following information.